GAMS-dev/gamspy/docs/cli/install.rst

    * - -\-install-all-solvers
      -
      -
-     - Installs all solvers.
+     - Installs all addon solvers.
    * - -\-existing-solvers
      -
      -
-     - Installs solvers that were previously installed with an older version of gamspy.
+     - Installs addon solvers that were previously installed with an older version of gamspy.

 Example 1: ::